-Vancouver, B.C. – The Vancouver Canucks will host their third annual Hockey Talks day on February 13, 2015, to encourage a conversation about mental health.
+The Vancouver Canucks will host their fourth annual Hockey Talks day on February 6, 2016, to encourage a conversation about mental health.
 The Canucks will dedicate this game night to bringing awareness to mental health and offering fans the opportunity to get involved through social media.
-The Canucks Hockey Talks event is part of an effort with the other Canadian NHL clubs will dedicate one of their game nights from Jan.
-27-Feb.
-26 to bringing awareness to this topic in an attempt to provide information from experts and alleviate some of the misconceptions and stigma associated with mental illness.
+The Canucks Hockey Talks event is part of an effort with the other Canadian NHL clubs where each will dedicate one of their game nights from Jan.
+26-Feb.
+29 to bringing awareness to mental health in an attempt to provide information from experts and alleviate some of the misconceptions and stigma associated with mental illness.

 The schedule for Hockey Talks night hosted by each Canadian Club is as follows:

 HOCKEY TALKS GAME NIGHTS

 Fans will also have the opportunity to lend their voices through social media by using the hashtag #HockeyTalks.
 Personal photos can be uploaded on Canucks.com to get a Hockey Talks overlay.
 Social media messages using the hashtag can appear as part of an online mosaic to showcase a united voice

 Hockey Talks signs are available to print off below.
 Fans are then encouraged to take a photo with the sign and post to social media with the hashtag #HockeyTalks.

 CANUCKS SUPPORTING MENTAL HEALTH INITIATIVES